promregator/promregator/docs/upgradev1.md

 In case you have both attribute variants set, you may safely delete `cf.proxyHost` and `cf.proxyPort`: The new one's took precedence in the past anyway.

+If you also want to make use of the same proxy configuration for scraping, copy the values of the configuration option to `promregator.scraping.proxy.host` and `promregator.scraping.proxy.port` respectively.

 ## Switch to new Scraping Limiting Nomenclature

 Check, if you still use the old `promregator.endpoint.maxProcessingTime` or `promregator.endpoint.threads` configuration option.
 They are deprecated since long.